lupyuen/pinedio-stack-nuttx/README.md

 NuttX RTOS uses MISO as the ST7789 Data / Command Pin ...
 But ST7789 is wired "backwards" on PineDio Stack BL604!
 We use MOSI as the ST7789 Data / Command Pin instead.

-Here how we flip the ST7789 Data / Command pin depending on MISO / MOSI Swap...
+Here's how we flip the ST7789 Data / Command pin depending on MISO / MOSI Swap...

 ```c
 #ifdef CONFIG_SPI_CMDDATA